leeton1412/cosmic-rodney/README.md

 **FEATURES STILL TO IMPLEMENT:**
 The contact us page currently doesn't have an active form.
 This will be implemented once i have learnt how to do this via my course.

+Part way through the project Gitpod stopped understanding the code being written so it became difficult to read and implement certain aspects.
+The error is being investigated by Github at the moment and i will tidy the code after this.

 **Existing Features.**